Why Choose a Truck Accident Lawyer from Flick Law Firm for Your Case?

 - Poor trucking company safety practices

 Does your case involve some of these?
 We have recovered money for clients in all of these kinds of cases.
-Truckers, who should know, hire us as their truck accident lawyer when they are injured in semi crashes.
+Truckers, who should know, hire us when they are injured in tractor trailer accidents.

-Lawrence was the semi truck accident lawyer in a case involving a relatively new issue under the federal Motor Carrier Act of 1980, Stewart v.
-Mitchell Transport, Inc. This case has been widely referenced by the United States Court of Appeals for the 8th Circuit, U.S. District Courts in Alabama, Arkansas, Arizona, Kansas, Louisiana, Maryland, Mississippi, New Mexico, New York, Pennsylvania, Texas and Utah.
-It has also been cited by the Oklahoma Supreme Court and other state courts.
-This case is also discussed here.
+Lawrence was the semi truck accident lawyer in a case involving a relatively new issue under the Motor Carrier Act of 1980, Stewart v.
+Mitchell Transport, Inc. This tractor-trailer accident case has been widely referenced by the United States Court of Appeals for the 8th Circuit, Federal Courts in Alabama, Arkansas, Arizona, Kansas, Louisiana, Mississippi, New Mexico, New York, Pennsylvania, Texas and Utah.
+It has also been cited by the Oklahoma Supreme Court and other state courts and is also discussed here.

 Specialized Training

-As you can see specialized knowledge can be necessary for your Kansas City truck accident lawyer to handle your truck accident cases well.
-Unfortunately, most law schools and lawyer’s continuing education programs don’t teach this information.
-Most of the available truck accident attorney training is specialized, requires travel to other parts of the country, days out of the office and expense.
+As you can see specialized knowledge can be essential for your Kansas City truck accident lawyer to handle your truck accident cases well.
+Unfortunately, most law schools and lawyer’s continuing education programs don’t teach this.
+Most of the available truck accident attorney training is specialized, and has historically required travel to other parts of the country, days out of the office and expense.

 US Department of Transportation Training

-For years we have invested in specialized truck accident lawyer training.
-The U.S. Government has hundreds of pages of truck safety regulations, called the Federal Motor Carrier Safety Regulations, (FMCSR’s).
-This is a key rule book for the trucking industry.
-FMCSR violations are common truck crash causes.
+For years we have invested in specialized training.
+The Federal Motor Carrier Safety Regulations are a key rule book for the trucking industry.
+Violations are common truck accident causes.
 Few continuing education classes for lawyers offer FMCSR training.
-To better help big rig crash victims Lawrence Flick completed weeks of US Department of Transportation (USDOT) training on the FMCSRs, truck accident investigation and truck inspection.
+To better represent big rig crash victims Lawrence Flick completed US Department of Transportation (USDOT) training on the FMCSRs.
 Areas he studied include:

 - Driver qualification requirements